ddoman90/learn-react/04-complex-components/readme.md

 # Misc
 - don't let components be really big
 - they van be brake apart (easier to test and add functionality)

+# State
+- React does not allow us to modify this.props
+- this.setState() -> we can modify the state of the component -- render will be called